38th Illinois Infantry Regiment

 The 38th Regiment Illinois Volunteer Infantry was an infantry regiment that served in the Union Army during the American Civil War.
+Organized in late 1861, the regiment saw extensive action across the Western Theater, participating in major engagements including Perryville, Stone's River, Chickamauga, and the Atlanta Campaign.

 Service

-The 38th Illinois Infantry was organized at Camp Butler, Illinois and mustered into Federal service on August 15, 1861, for three years service.
+The 38th Illinois Infantry was organized at Camp Butler, Illinois, and mustered into Federal service on August 15, 1861, for three years' service.